The Newfoundland and Labrador Teachers’ Association By-Laws

-(6) If a resolution to the complaint has not been achieved by the mediating administrative officer within the time provided, then he/she shall so advise the administrative officer designated by the Executive to inquire into the complaint, who shall thereupon do all such things as may be required of him/her under Section 17 of the Act.
+(6) If a resolution to the complaint has not been achieved by the mediating administrative officer within the time provided, then they shall so advise the administrative officer designated by the Executive to inquire into the complaint, who shall thereupon do all such things as may be required under Section 17 of the Act.

 XXIV.
 EXEMPTION FROM BY-LAWS

-(i) in any year when s/he commences or resumes employment as a teacher, within two months after commencement or resumption of such employment, and
+(i) in any year when the member commences or resumes employment as a teacher, within two months after commencement or resumption of such employment, and

-(ii) in any year of his/her employment as a teacher other than a year referred to in paragraph A before the first day of September.
+(ii) in any year of the member’s employment as a teacher other than a year referred to in paragraph A before the first day of September.

 B. Where such application is accepted, the exemption shall be in effect for the duration of the existing Collective Agreement.
 Within 30 days of the expiry date of a Collective Agreement an exemption may be renewed upon the filing of a further application in accordance with paragraph A.

-D. Where such application is denied, the Executive of the Association may permit representation to be made by the teacher in support of his/her application for exemption.
+D. Where such application is denied, the Executive of the Association may permit representation to be made by the member in support of the application for exemption.

 E. Any notice required to be given under this By-Law shall be valid if given by registered mail: